Obesity in cats: A comprehensive overview

 5. Avoid sudden changes

-An abrupt change in diet or activity can cause stress and health problems.
-Any change should be introduced gradually and over several days or weeks.
+An abrupt change in diet or activity level can cause stress and health problems.
+Any change should be introduced gradually over several days or weeks.

-Losing weight takes time and patience.
-Stay consistent with your cat's diet and activity routine and avoid giving her extra treats or leftovers from the table.
+Weight loss takes time and patience.
+Be consistent with your cat's diet and activity routine, and avoid giving her extra treats or table scraps.

 In summary, gentle weight loss for cats requires both discipline and commitment.
-However, with the right strategy and support from a veterinarian, your cat can achieve and maintain a healthy weight, resulting in a better quality of life and a longer lifespan.
+However, with the right strategy and the support of a veterinarian, your cat can reach and maintain a healthy weight, leading to a better quality of life and a longer lifespan.

 FAQs about obesity in cats